 But the film isn’t merely a triumph of characterization.
 From the expressionistic angles of the Queen of Hearts’ grounds, all disfigured shapes strewn about in a demented cross-hatch, to the vicious little skewers of pink masquerading as flowers outside the White Rabbit’s house, the film’s aesthetic finds Disney at its thorniest, eventually mushrooming into … well, there are a lot of mushrooms.
 Assuredly, Disney whisked the film away to be another skeleton in the closet, until the closet-dwellers and the skeletons of the world fell in love with it anyway.

 Certainly, the deranged beauty here isn’t a patch of the lovely, rhapsodic Eyvind Earle compositions casually deconstructing physical space and nature into impressionistic suggestions and flutters in the highpoint of the silver age with 1959’s Sleeping Beauty.
 But Sleeping Beauty is a masterpiece, and Alice in Wonderland, if sabotaged emotionally by the very angled chilliness of its aesthetic, is the next best thing: an actual experiment.
-And not a passive one either; although it merely tickles full-tilt lunacy without careening into outré hysteria, it still summons a blissful, fangs-ready slackening of causality and a sense of rigid, traditional conflict that is promptly undermined and loosened.
+And not a passive one either; although it merely tickles full-tilt lunacy without careening into outré hysteria, it still summons a blissful, fangs-ready slackening of causality, promptly undermining and loosening any rigid, traditional conflict.
 A sketch of indeterminately collected scenes loosely stitched to a shell of a narrative, the film decouples cause and effect logic and dissolves traditional conflict-solution structure, not exactly erecting the pieces of a problem and setting about fixing it but instead sort of ricocheting between situations and images.
-Reflecting a new mental, imaginative state where such worldly constructs, edicts and structures of civilized life to the film, don’t hold sway, linear narrative structure, now loosened, no longer presumes control over our lives, and our films as incarnations of those lives.
+It reflects a new mental, imaginative state where such worldly constructs, edicts and structures of civilized life to the film, don’t hold sway; linear narrative structure, now loosened, no longer presumes control over our lives, nor our films as incarnations of those lives.

 It isn’t perfect, nor is it even as radical as Dumbo, Bambi, and Pinocchio, all shockingly under-obsessed with traditional dogma about conflict structure.
 But Alice extends the slackened beauty of those films which imply the rhythms of life (and, in Bambi’s case, the rhythms of nature exonerated of the need to subscribe to causal “this then that then that” structures that humans, the villains in the film, would probably want to impose onto animal life, allowing Bambi to formally deny – in its very scene structure – mankind’s governorship over the characters).
 At any rate, Disney’s Alice in Wonderland is significantly more evocative in its entropy than, say, Tim Burton’s bastardized, listless version of the stories where the pointedly meaningless texts are channeled into another trivializing superhero fantasy-land narrative about an individual besting their demons, or whatever.

 Admittedly, if Alice is slackened, it’s also knotted up in mania, and proud to be meaningless outside of its formal embodiment of imaginative pandemonium.
 The years haven’t always been kind to Carroll’s two books, circumscribing their bedlam by conscripting the tales to enter the hazy nebula of adult meaning when they’d be better served dynamiting adult meaning altogether.
 Anyway, the original texts are more a dialectic of imagination liberation and imagination purgatory than any particular “argument”, something the Disney film, for its chilly faults, nails completely.
-Meaning arrives on the coattails of the film’s very incarnation of entropy; that a specific meaning – that the film needs to symbolize anything in particular about society – needlessly confines an uncontainable work by channeling it to a scholar’s bidding (as if scholars are afraid to leave the works alone, as Susan Sontag would say).
 Something like Alice bursts through symbols or higher meanings; its modus operandi is to spasmodically interrupt structures, not to create its own structures in return.
-A daydream-fueled paean to imagination and a scalding-hot interrogation of the havoc a full-on blast of imagination can wreck if you can’t emerge back out of the rabbit hole, Alice embodies the daily dialectic of childhood about as well as any Disney animated film ever did.
+A daydream-fueled paean to imagination and a scalding-hot interrogation of the havoc a full-on blast of imagination can wreck if you can’t emerge back out of the rabbit hole, Alice embodies the daily dialectic of childhood fear and imagination as well as any Disney animated film ever did.